acmeframework/af-utilities/README.md

 # af-utilities

+## Note: v0.1.0

+This is the initial release version.
+The code has been thoroughly tested with 100% coverage.
+However, the packaging is still under development so a NPM module has not been published.

+## Description

 The af-utilities library provides utility classes and functions used throughout the Acme Framework frameworks and libraries.
 While they are designed to be general in nature they are opinionated in functionality.

 ## Classes Provided